michailtam/robotics-3d-motion-planning/README.md

 1. The target altitude and the safety distance get set to 5 meters.

 2. The global home and current global positions are determined.
-The home position gets read from the collision.csv file, whereas the current global position gets determined reading the current longitude and latitude coordinates.
+The home position gets read from the colliders.csv file, whereas the current global position gets determined reading the current longitude and latitude coordinates.

 3. The current global position gets converted by the global_to_local method to the local position, which are the coordinates north, east and down relative to the home position.

-4. Using the collision data from the collision.csv file, the target altitude and the safety distance a grid gets created which contains the obstacles.
+4. Using the collider data from the colliders.csv file, the target altitude and the safety distance a grid gets created which contains the obstacles.
 This process is described in detail below.

 5. Based on north_offset and east_offset, the start position on the grid gets calculated.
 This gets